awsdocs/aws-doc-sdk-examples/go/s3/README.md

 `go run s3SetTls12 -b BUCKET -i ITEM [-r REGION] [-v]`

-- BUCKET is the name of the Amazon S3 bucket to confirm access.
+- BUCKET is the name of the Amazon S3 bucket to confirm access
 - ITEM is an object in BUCKET
 - If REGION is not specified, defaults to **us-west-2**
-- If -v is not specified, configures the session for Go version 1.13.
+- If -v is not specified, configures the session for Go version 1.13

-For example, if you call `go run s3SetTls12 mygroovybucket -i myitem`, it attempts to access *myitem* in *mygroovybucket*, and prints a message with the result
+For example, if you call `go run s3SetTls12 mygroovybucket -i myitem`, it attempts to access *myitem* in *mygroovybucket*, and prints a message with the result.

 ### Notes